 - Refrigerator: Move the frozen bag to the fridge the night before.
 This is the gentlest method.

-- Running water: Hold the sealed bag under lukewarm running water until liquid.
+- Running water: Hold the sealed bag under lukewarm running water until it turns to liquid.

 - Water bath: Place the sealed container in a bowl of warm (not boiling) water.

 Once the milk is fully thawed (no ice crystals left), the clock starts ticking.
-You must use it within 24 hours.
+Use it within 24 hours if it stays in the fridge, or within two hours once it reaches room temperature.
 Do not refreeze thawed milk.

 What If My Milk Smells Soapy?

-Some moms thaw their milk only to discover it smells metallic or soapy.
+Some moms thaw their milk only to find it smells metallic or soapy.
 This is likely due to high lipase activity.
-Lipase is an enzyme that breaks down fat in the milk.
+Lipase is an enzyme that breaks down the fat in milk.

-It is safe to drink, but some babies refuse the taste.
-If you notice this issue, you can scald your fresh milk (heat it to 180°F until bubbles appear around the edges) before freezing it to stop the enzyme activity.
+The milk is still safe to drink, but some babies refuse the taste.
+If you notice this, you can scald fresh milk (heat it to 180 degrees Fahrenheit until bubbles appear around the edges) before freezing to stop the enzyme activity.
+Do this before freezing, since scalding will not reverse the taste once it has set in.

 How to Store Breast Milk